Elvenide/ElvenideCore/README.md

     - Renaming `YourKeys` to `OurKeys` in the above example will change the `ITEM`, `BLOCK`, and `HEROBRINE` keys
     - Renaming `HEROBRINE` to `HEROBRINES` in the above example will change the `HEROBRINE` key
 - Use plugin or custom string as namespace
+- Also supports creating `GoalKey`s using string and enum keys

 ### Item Provider (v0.0.15+)
 Build, edit, and manipulate complex `ItemStack`s with ease.